krisbolton/cyber-warfare-explained/conducting_a_cyber_attack.md

 When you wonder why a nation may conduct an action within the realm of cyber warfare, you must trace the chain of events which lead to the action, put yourself in the shoes of each party and consider does the action provide advantage (inc. punishment for a previous action)?

+# Shared Tools and Services?

+Threat actors regularly share tools, not because they are in contact, but by the nature of the internet, open source community and programming culture.

+Here are some links to cyber weapons, link, link, link - you won't be able to use these without expertise, and if you possess the knowledge I do not encourge you to use them.

+NSA cyber weapons leaked

+stockpiling zero days

 # Planning an Attack

 Attack orders are unlikely to come from Presidents, Prime Ministers or Chancellors, except in times of crisis (US-Iran drone retaliation).
 Cyber warfare is a day-to-day activity for national Militaries, Government organisations and state-affiliated organisations, such as Unit 61398 of the People Liberation Amry (PLA), Cyber Command (US), Strategic Command (UK)(formerly Joint Forces Command), or a private-state collaberation as seen with [NAME].